mertpekey/spt_research/README.md

 - **Analyzing Data**
    - [x] Quick analysis
-   - [ ] Analyzing Data Statistics and creating a presentation about that
+   - [x] Analyzing Data Statistics and creating a presentation about that
+   - [ ] Analyzing Spot Metadata

 ---